 The risk or severity of side effects may increase if you take CBD with a

-There’s also evidence that CBD may interact with some medications.
+Another thing to keep in mind is that CBD may interact with some medications.
 Be sure to talk with your doctor before trying CBD.
 This can help you avoid unpleasant side effects or drug interactions.